EclipseFdn/hugo-solstice-theme/exampleSite/content/components/featured_story.md

 toc: false
 draft: false
 show_featured_story: true
+show_featured_footer: false
 ---

 You can add a featured story to a markdown file using the page parameter: `show_featured_story: true`

-To add featured stories, create a **featuredstory.yml** file in the data folder and add the code below:
+To add featured stories, a new entry can be submitted via the [Newsroom site](https://newsroom.eclipse.org/) using the [Add Featured Story](https://newsroom.eclipse.org/node/add/featured-story) page if you have access.
+To update what content is retrieved from the featured content API, a parameter of `featured_content_publish_target` can be set in the page or site parameters.
+This parameter would apply to both the featured footer and featured story content and would be the publish target for the given site (e.g. `eclipse_org`, `eclipse_iot`, `jakarta_ee`).

+If there are multiple valid stories at a single time to display, the component will randomly select one and display it on the page.

+The right side content, which can hold ad content or other static content such as links to newsletter mailing lists, are set up with raw HTML.
+This content is authored in the `featuredstory.yml` file in the `data` folder of the site.
+These sections are freeform and allows flexibility for this content.

 ~~~~
 defaultRight: |